Foxt’s Minimalist UI

 Special thanks to CaptainX3 of NSC2 fame for giving me some of his time, and to 时间领主江泽民 for the Minimalist Icon mod that this mod expanded upon.

-Fixed the science station icon which has previously lost a few pixels, looks normal now.
+Fixed the science station icon which had previously lost a few pixels.
+It should look normal now.

 Edited the starbase buttons into transparent icons more in line with the megastructures and other icons on the Galaxy UI.
 They might be slightly harder to read, but it’s worth it to me to have fewer buttons floating around the map.